ludwig-ai/ludwig-docs/docs/configuration/features/sequence_features.md

 ```

-- `representation'` (default `dense`): the possible values are `dense` and `sparse`. `dense` means the embeddings are initialized randomly, `sparse` means they are initialized to be one-hot encodings.
+- `representation'` (default `dense`): the possible values are `dense` and `sparse`. `dense` means the embeddings are
+initialized randomly, `sparse` means they are initialized to be one-hot encodings.
-- `embedding_size` (default `256`): it is the maximum embedding size, the actual size will be `min(vocabulary_size, embedding_size)` for `dense` representations and exactly `vocabulary_size` for the `sparse` encoding, where `vocabulary_size` is the number of different strings appearing in the training set in the column the feature is named after (plus 1 for `<UNK>`).
+- `embedding_size` (default `256`): it is the maximum embedding size, the actual size will be
+`min(vocabulary_size, embedding_size)` for `dense` representations and exactly `vocabulary_size` for the `sparse`
+encoding, where `vocabulary_size` is the number of different strings appearing in the training set in the column the
+feature is named after (plus 2 for `<UNK>` and `<PAD>` tokens).
-- `embeddings_trainable` (default `true`): If `true` embeddings are trained during the training process, if `false` embeddings are fixed.
+- `embeddings_trainable` (default `true`): If `true` embeddings are trained during the training process, if `false`
+embeddings are fixed.
 It may be useful when loading pretrained embeddings for avoiding finetuning them.
+This parameter
-This parameter has effect only when `representation` is `dense` as `sparse` one-hot encodings are not trainable.
+has effect only when `representation` is `dense` as `sparse` one-hot encodings are not trainable.
-- `pretrained_embeddings` (default `null`): by default `dense` embeddings are initialized randomly, but this parameter allows to specify a path to a file containing embeddings in the [GloVe format](https://nlp.stanford.edu/projects/glove/).
-When the file containing the embeddings is loaded, only the embeddings with labels present in the vocabulary are kept, the others are discarded.
-If the vocabulary contains strings that have no match in the embeddings file, their embeddings are initialized with the average of all other embedding plus some random noise to make them different from each other.
+- `pretrained_embeddings` (default `null`): by default `dense` embeddings are initialized randomly, but this parameter
+allows to specify a path to a file containing embeddings in the [GloVe format](https://nlp.stanford.edu/projects/glove/).
+When the file containing the embeddings is loaded, only the embeddings with labels present in the vocabulary are kept,
+the others are discarded.
+If the vocabulary contains strings that have no match in the embeddings file, their embeddings
+are initialized with the average of all other embedding plus some random noise to make them different from each other.
 This parameter has effect only if `representation` is `dense`.
-- `embeddings_on_cpu` (default `false`): by default embeddings matrices are stored on GPU memory if a GPU is used, as it allows for faster access, but in some cases the embedding matrix may be really big and this parameter forces the placement of the embedding matrix in regular memory and the CPU is used to resolve them, slightly slowing down the process as a result of data transfer between CPU and GPU memory.
+- `embeddings_on_cpu` (default `false`): by default embedding matrices are stored on GPU memory if a GPU is used, as it
+allows for faster access, but in some cases the embedding matrix may be too large.
+This parameter forces the
+placement of the embedding matrix in regular memory and the CPU is used for embedding lookup, slightly slowing down the
+process as a result of data transfer between CPU and GPU memory.
 - `num_layers` (default `1`): number of transformer blocks.
 - `hidden_size` (default `256`): the size of the hidden representation within the transformer block.
-It is usually the same of the `embedding_size`, but if the two values are different, a projection layer will be added before the first transformer block.
+It is usually the
+same as the `embedding_size`, but if the two values are different, a projection layer will be added before the first
+transformer block.
-- `num_heads` (default `8`): number of heads of the self attention in the transformer block.
+- `num_heads` (default `8`): number of attention heads in each transformer block.
-- `transformer_output_size` (default `256`): Size of the fully connected layer after self attention in the transformer block.
+- `transformer_output_size` (default `256`): Size of the fully connected layer after self attention in the transformer
+block.
 This is usually the same as `hidden_size` and `embedding_size`.
 - `dropout` (default `0.1`): dropout rate for the transformer block
 - `fc_layers` (default `null`): it is a list of dictionaries containing the parameters of all the fully connected layers.
 The length of the list determines the number of stacked fully connected layers and the content of each dictionary